Eric Weddle

-Eric Steven Weddle (born January 4, 1985) is an American former football safety who played in the National Football League (NFL) for 14 seasons.
-He played college football at Utah, where he was a consensus All-American, and was selected by the San Diego Chargers in the second round of the 2007 NFL Draft.
+Eric Steven Weddle (born January 4, 1985) is an American former professional football safety who played in the National Football League (NFL) for 14 seasons.
+He played college football for the Utah Utes, earning consensus All-American honors, and was selected by the San Diego Chargers in the second round of the 2007 NFL draft.
 During his nine seasons with the Chargers, Weddle received three Pro Bowl and two first-team All-Pro selections.

 Weddle spent his next three seasons as a member of the Baltimore Ravens, earning Pro Bowl honors in each and extending his total selections to six.
-He retired after playing for the Los Angeles Rams in 2019, but returned two years later to join the Rams on their playoff run, which culminated with a victory in Super Bowl LVI.
+He retired after playing for the Los Angeles Rams in 2019, but returned two years later to join the Rams on their 2021–22 playoff run, which culminated with a victory in Super Bowl LVI.
 Following the championship, he retired a second time.

-Early years
+Early life

-Weddle was born in Fontana, California.
+Weddle was born and raised in Fontana, California.
 He grew up in Alta Loma, California, and attended local Alta Loma High School.
 At Alta Loma High, he lettered in football, basketball, and baseball.
 In football, he was a three-time all-league selection and a two-time All-CIF selection.

 Weddle added first-team all-area accolades from the Los Angeles Times and the Inland Valley Daily Bulletin.
 A second-team All-Southern Section honoree, he also received all-region honors from Rivals.com and Student Sport Magazine.
 He was named the team's best receiver and most valuable player as a senior.

 The team captain had 129 tackles, five interceptions, four forced fumbles and five recovered fumbles on defense, adding 587 yards rushing, 22 touchdowns, 965 yards passing and five scoring tosses as a senior.
 He led Alta Loma High to the 2000 Mt.
 Baldy League championship.